 Step 3: Settlement

 It’s pay day.
-The funds from the credit card sale get settled through Square’s systems and are deposited into the seller’s bank account.
+The funds from the credit card sale get settled through Square’s systems and are transferred into the seller’s bank account.
 Square sellers receive their funds in one to two business days.
-For sellers who would like their funds even faster, Square has two swifter options, each for just one percent of the total deposit amount.
-Scheduled Deposit gives sellers the option to receive the day’s sales in their bank accounts on the same day at a set time, seven days a week.
-Sellers can also opt for Instant Deposit, which is a one-off instantaneous deposit of a specific sale into their accounts.
+For sellers who would like their funds even faster, Square has two swifter options, each for just one percent of the total transfer amount.
+Scheduled transfer gives sellers the option to receive the day’s sales in their bank accounts on the same day at a set time, seven days a week.
+Sellers can also opt for instant transfer, which is a one-off instantaneous transfer of a specific sale into their accounts.
 This can help immensely should a business have cash flow issues.

 How do the actual credit card readers work?
 Magstripe readers and chip card readers function a bit differently in credit card transactions.